 - Physical happiness activities

-Find happiness activities outside
+Find happiness activities outside in nature

 It may come as no surprise, but spending time in nature is a great way to boost your happiness.
 And yet, more and more of us are spending less and less time outside.